Taxation of Indian Mutual Funds for NRIs in Canada - Pivot Money

 Tax on Indian Mutual Funds for NRIs in Canada

-If you are an NRI living in Canada and investing in Indian mutual funds, your returns are affected by taxation in both India and Canada.
-Unlike NRIs in UAE or Saudi Arabia, Canada-based NRIs face dual taxation, currency conversion effects, and strict foreign asset reporting requirements.
+If you are an NRI living in Canada and investing in Indian mutual funds, your returns are impacted by taxation in both India and Canada.

 Who This Guide Applies To

-• You invest in Indian mutual funds through NRE or NRO accounts
+• Invest in Indian mutual funds via NRE or NRO accounts

 How India Taxes Mutual Funds for NRIs in Canada